Analysis of the hidden-charm-hidden-strange tetraquark mass spectrum via the QCD sum rules: Introduction

 \section{Introduction}

-In 2003, the Belle collaboration observed a narrow charmonium-like state $X(3872)$ in the $\pi^+ \pi^- J/\psi$ mass spectrum in the $B^\pm \to K^\pm \pi^+ \pi^- J/\psi$ decays \cite{X3872-2003}, which cannot be accommodated in the traditional quark model as the $\chi_{c1}^\prime$ state with the $J^{PC}=1^{++}$ due to the much smaller mass.
-Thereafter, a number of charmonium-like states were observed experimentally \cite{PDG}, which cannot be accommodated in the traditional quark model, and were denoted as the $X$, $Y$ and $Z$ states, they are very good candidates for the tetraquark states, molecular states, hybrid states, etc. Among those exotic state candidates, the $X(4140)$ is a unique state and plays a role of benchmark.
+In 2003, the Belle collaboration observed a narrow charmonium-like state $X(3872)$, the most enigmatical particle up to now, in the $\pi^+ \pi^- J/\psi$ invariant mass spectrum in the exclusive $B^\pm \to K^\pm \pi^+ \pi^- J/\psi$ decays \cite{X3872-2003}, which cannot be suitably/comfortably accommodated in the traditional quark model as the $\chi_{c1}^\prime$ state with the spin-parity-charge-conjugation $J^{PC}=1^{++}$ considering the much smaller mass.
+Thereafter, a number of charmonium-like states were observed experimentally \cite{PDG}, which cannot be accommodated suitably/comfortably in the traditional quark model owing to conflicts in one way or others, and were named as the $X$, $Y$ and $Z$ states, they are very good candidates for the exotic tetraquark states, molecular states, hybrid states, etc. Among those exotic state candidates, the $X(4140)$ is a unique state and plays a role of benchmark.